Video: Impeachment showdown

 -

-Now Playing: Pelosi asks House to draft articles of impeachment against Trump
+Now Playing: House prepares for final hearings before drawing up articles of impeachment

 -